sumatrae/tensorflow-get-started/README.md

 # tensorflow-get-started

-All the demo get from tensorflow web, and modified some details.
+This repo is for recoding and sharing the study of Tensorflow.Some the demo get from tensorflow web, and modified some details.
+Others demo are adopted from someone blog.